cheesasaurus/HookDOTS/README.md

 The [API project](https://github.com/cheesasaurus/HookDOTS/tree/main/BepInExPlugins/API) is what mods integrate with, and targets BepInEx 6.

-For a quick look at how this library can be used, see the [VRisingBootstrapper readme](https://github.com/cheesasaurus/HookDOTS/blob/main/BepInExPlugins/VRisingBootstrapper/README.md).
+For a quick look at how this library can be used, see the [VRising thunderstore readme](https://github.com/cheesasaurus/HookDOTS/blob/main/BepInExPlugins/VRisingThunderstorePackage/README.md).
 (Click on the "For Plugin Developers" part with the small triangle next to it)

 There is also an [Example Project](https://github.com/cheesasaurus/HookDOTS/tree/main/BepInExPlugins/ExamplePlugin).